opensafely-core/opencodelists/userdocs/icd10-editions.md

 * **Only the NHS 2016 definition is relevant:**
   * If the codelist is intended for **admissions data only**, then include the code in the codelist.
-Please clearly state in the methodology section of the metadata that the codelist is intended for admissions data only, and that it should not be used for deaths data.
+Please clearly state in the methodology section of the metadata that the codelist is intended for admissions data only, and that it should not be used for ONS deaths data.
   * If the codelist is intended for **ONS deaths data only**, then exclude the code from the codelist.
-Please clearly state in the methodology section of the metadata that the codelist is intended for deaths data only, and that it should not be used for admissions data.
+Please clearly state in the methodology section of the metadata that the codelist is intended for ONS deaths data only, and that it should not be used for admissions data.
-  * If the codelist is intended for **both admissions and deaths data** then you will need to create separate codelists for each dataset.
+  * If the codelist is intended for **both admissions and ONS deaths data** then you will need to create separate codelists for each dataset.
 Please clearly state in the methodology section of the metadata of each codelist which dataset it is intended for, and that it should not be used for the other dataset.
 * **Only the WHO 2019 definition is relevant:**
   * If the codelist is intended for **ONS deaths data only**, then include the code in the codelist.
-Please clearly state in the methodology section of the metadata that the codelist is intended for deaths data only, and that it should not be used for admissions data.
+Please clearly state in the methodology section of the metadata that the codelist is intended for ONS deaths data only, and that it should not be used for admissions data.
   * If the codelist is intended for **admissions data only**, then exclude the code from the codelist.
-Please clearly state in the methodology section of the metadata that the codelist is intended for admissions data only, and that it should not be used for deaths data.
+Please clearly state in the methodology section of the metadata that the codelist is intended for admissions data only, and that it should not be used for ONS deaths data.
-  * If the codelist is intended for **both admissions and deaths data** then you will need to create separate codelists for each dataset.
+  * If the codelist is intended for **both admissions and ONS deaths data** then you will need to create separate codelists for each dataset.
 Please clearly state in the methodology section of the metadata of each codelist which dataset it is intended for, and that it should not be used for the other dataset.